bcdev/dashi/docs/guide/providers.md

 The Chartlets backend implementation is provided by the module `chartlets.controllers` of the Python package `chartlets`.
-It makes it easy to integrate the Chartlet endpoints in your preferred webserver framework, such as Flask, FastAPI, or Tornado.
+It makes it easy to integrate the Chartlets endpoints in your preferred webserver framework, such as Flask, FastAPI, or Tornado.

 The following steps are required to enable your web server to support